 As the old saying goes, you can survive weeks without food, days without water, but only a few minutes without air.
 Given its extreme importance, it almost goes without saying that the best air is fresh and clean.

 Clean air helps prevent respiratory ailments like asthma or allergies and supplies your body with the oxygen that all living cells need.
-Breathing dirty air can cause big problems.
+Breathing dirty air can cause big concerns.

 A lot of people associate poor air quality with smog or industrial pollution.
 You may be surprised to learn that, according to the EPA, indoor air quality is usually 2-5x worse than that outside.
 That may be a best-case scenario; in the worst cases, indoor air can be up to 100x more toxic.